Help for Heroes: City Salute

-The charity was a joint beneficiary of the 'City Salute' held on 8 May 2008 in London, hosted by patron of the charity Jeremy Clarkson, and attended by Princes William and Harry, who were both members of the British Armed Forces.
+The charity was a joint beneficiary of a pageant held on 8 May 2008 in London, hosted by patron of the charity Jeremy Clarkson, and attended by Princes William and Harry, who were both members of the British Armed Forces.

 Sporting challenges

 On 20 September 2008, Twickenham Stadium hosted a rugby union challenge match, featuring rugby players from around the world which raised £1.1 million, and was televised live.
 The match featured a Help for Heroes XV and an International Select XV.
-Former England captains Phil de Glanville and Lawrence Dallaglio acted as team manager and captain respectively for the H4H XV, with Welsh rugby players Ieuan Evans and Scott Gibbs filling the same roles for the International Select XV.
-The teams included players from the Guinness Premiership, National Division One, the Celtic League, overseas players, and players from the armed forces.
+Former England captains Phil de Glanville and Lawrence Dallaglio acted as team manager and captain respectively for the Help for Heroes XV, with Welsh rugby players Ieuan Evans and Scott Gibbs filling the same roles for the International Select XV.
+The teams included players from the Guinness Premiership, National Division One, the Celtic League, overseas players, and players from the Armed Forces.
 The Help for Heroes XV won the match 29–10 in front of a crowd of 52,254, which included The Prince of Wales and The Duchess of Cornwall.
 Performing at the event were the Band of the Royal Hospital School, Blake, Escala, and the Royal Marines Commandos abseil team.

 A second rugby match, 'The Heroes Rugby Challenge' was played on 3 December 2011 at Twickenham Stadium.
-The match featured Lawrence Dallaglio, Jason Leonard, and Ieuan Evans managing the H4H Northern Hemisphere XV against a Southern Hemisphere team, coached by Wayne Smith and Nick Mallett and overseen by Michael Lynagh and Sean Fitzpatrick.
+The match featured Lawrence Dallaglio, Jason Leonard, and Ieuan Evans managing the Northern Hemisphere XV against a Southern Hemisphere team, coached by Wayne Smith and Nick Mallett and overseen by Michael Lynagh and Sean Fitzpatrick.

 On 12 November 2009, a football match was held at the Madejski Stadium in Reading, Berkshire, between an England XI team and a Rest of the World XI team, playing for the Heroes Cup.
-The teams comprised ex-professional footballers, other sportspersons and celebrities, and footballing members of the armed forces.
+The teams comprised ex-professional footballers, other sportspersons and celebrities, and footballing members of the Armed Forces.
 The match was broadcast live on ITV4 and British Forces Broadcasting Service (BFBS), and was commentated on by Peter Drury and Joe Royle.
 The Rest of the World beat England 4–1.